mikemckiernan/NeMo-Guardrails/docs/evaluation/README.md

 # Guardrails Evaluation

 NeMo Guardrails includes a set of tools that you can use to evaluate the different types of rails.
-In the current version, these tools test the performance of each type of rail individually.
+These tools test the performance--in terms of accuracy and latency--of each type of rail individually.
 You can use the evaluation tools through the `nemoguardrails` CLI.
-Examples will be provided for each type of rail.

 At the same time, we provide preliminary results on the performance of the rails on a set of public datasets that are relevant to each task at hand.